gerritschoe/2DSingleObjectLocalization/README.md

 - predictions = {"predict_results": tf.identity(dense3, name="final_layer")

 **Computation time:**
-I ran this code on a laptop with a 2014 quadcore CPU, a mid class mobile GPU (2GB VRAM) and 16 GB RAM.
+I ran this code on a laptop with a 2014 quadcore CPU, a mid-range mobile GPU (2GB VRAM) and 16 GB RAM.
 Time for 100 training steps: 51.750 seconds.
 Visually acceptable predictions are achieved after 2000 steps, good predictions are achieved after 6000 steps.
 A _mean_squared_error_ of 0.01 is reachable.